Tenancy changes

 Council tax that is included within the tenants rent

-If your tenant has a tenancy agreement that states their council tax payments are included in their rent we will still make the tenant liable for council tax as they are the occupier of the property.
-Unless this is a House of Multiple Occupation (HMO) as above.
+If your tenants are liable to pay the council tax under our legislation, but their tenancy states their council tax payments are included in their rent, we will still make the tenant liable for council tax.
 You are of course able to make payments against their council tax account with their prior permission, but the liability will always be in the name of the tenants.

 Pay council tax